 Lots of notable releases, community projects, and technical content were released in the DoneJS community last month!
-This post outlines some of the highlights from March 2017.
+This post outlines some of the highlights from May 2017.

 Lots of notable releases, community projects, and technical content were released in the DoneJS community last month!
-This post outlines some of the highlights from February 2017.
+This post outlines some of the highlights from April 2017.